 Is There A Great 7mm Beard Trimmer Worth Recommending?

-When it comes to size guard length, it’s a pretty awkward one.
+When it comes to beard lengths, it’s a pretty awkward one.
 Some of the best beard trimmers on the market today don’t come with a size guard for this length.

-I love the Brio Beardscape.
+I love the Philips Norelco Oneblade QP652070 Pro.
 This is no secret.
 It’s simple, sleek, and comfortable to use.
-Lightweight, quiet, and equipped with the most unique ceramic blades I’ve ever come across.
+Lightweight, quiet, and a versatile dual-sided blade.

 Is The 7mm Beard For You